crazystorm720/bold-as-lion/visa.md

 ### 📂 Colombia Entry Proof & Document Checklist

 Since you've verified that Philippine passport holders do not need a visa for tourist stays in Colombia of up to 90 days , you simply need to demonstrate this to the consular officer.
 A printout from an official source like the Colombian Ministry of Foreign Affairs website confirming this visa-free policy would be excellent supporting evidence.
+[Colombian Ministry of Foreign Affairs ](https://www.cancilleria.gov.co/tramites_servicios/visa/lista-a-b-c)

 Here is a consolidated checklist of documents Moises should bring to her interview: